 A quarantined life at home online all day will be a big change for a lot of people which will have an effect on our well being.
 Mental and physical health we need to protect both for the future with good food and exercise, as we are all likely to get the Coronavirus however much we try to avoid getting infected.
 More than ever at this time we need a strong healthy immune system to recover from this illness of the body and mind, which you could say has already infected us psychologically and financially.

 We will feel pain if we do not get the right vitamins and nutriments into our bodies.
 During winter months we lack vitamin D due to the reduced hours of sunlight we receive during the day.
 Physical pain can lead to mental health issues.
 Stay healthy do not stay in doors all day.
 Please take care and get fresh air this will relieve the stress of living in a cramped room all day or sharing the home with people you don't want to be with.
 On this matter we encourage you all to take the necessary precautions for yourselves, family and friends in outside spaces.
-No matter what challenges we face, we are all in this together.
+No matter what challenges we face, we are all in this together so they say.
+So are more together than others of course.

 Finally the importance of being able to stay active is paramount as these are unprecedented times and we need to get offline to cope with the coronavirus online world and real world.